harshitagupta1404/React/README.md

 Keys are important in React, so that not all items have to be rerendered inside a container.
 It is used to uniquely identify the newly rendered item.
-NOTE - Never use index as key. not using keys (not acceptable) <<<< index as key <<<<< unique id (best practice)
+NOTE - Never use index as key. not using keys (not acceptable) <<<< index as key <<<<< unique id (best practice) Keys are used for elements that are part of a list created using iteration (map, array, loops).
+It does not depend on HTM tag type, but on whether react is rendering multiple sibling elements dynamically. <br>
+* Keys are required only on top level elements returned inside a list.

 EXPORTS - in 1 file we can have only 1 default export.
 If we want to export multiple things from a file, we can use Named exports (just add export in from of that).